39bytes/borrow-lambda/paper/slides.md

 Borrowing
 ===
-- Letting someone else use one of our values by giving a reference.
+> [!Tip] Idea
-    - Key: we still maintain ownership.
+> Letting someone else use one of our values by giving a reference.
-- References are by default immutable; the value can be viewed but not changed.
+>   - Key: we still maintain ownership.
-- References can alternatively be created as mutable.
+> References can be immutable (the value can be viewed but not changed) or mutable.

 <!-- pause -->